 The Harbour at Seaton Sluice

-The family later moved to a two bedroom, downstairs flat in Clarence Street, Seaton Sluice, where her sister Lucy Neave was born on the 22nd April 1923.
-(Postscript: Lucy sadly died on January 12th 2002)
+The family later moved to a two bedroom, downstairs flat in Clarence Street, Seaton Sluice, where her sister Lucy Neave Proom was born on the 22nd April 1923.

-Her father worked as a coal miner in the local pit at New Hartley and her mother took in washing to make ends meet when times were hard.
+Her father worked as a coal miner in the local pit at New Hartley and her mother took in washing to make ends meet when jigger was unemployed and times were hard.

-Rita attended Old Hartley Council School, and it was at school that she became firm friends with Margaret Munn, still her best friend to this day.
+Rita attended Old Hartley Council School, and it was at school that she became firm friends with Margaret Munn, who remained a best friend for the rest of their lives.

 In April 1934 Rita was confirmed at the Parish Church of Our lady of Delaval and took her first communion on 15th April.